 This Apple Pecan Tart is simple and impressive.
 Make this free-form tart and fill it with lots of apples and pecans and enjoy a warm slice.

 Add a sprinkling of pecans, cranberries, and ginger on top of this Pumpkin Sheet Cake for a nutty crunchy topping.

 Browned Butter Blondies with Pecans

-- Melt the butter in a saucepan and add the pecans.
-Cook over medium-low heat until the pecans are toasted and the butter turns brown.
+- Melt the butter in a saucepan and add the chopped pecans.
+Cook over medium-low heat until the pecans are toasted and the butter turns brown, stirring frequently.
 About 15 minutes.

-- Strain the pecans from the butter.
-Chill the butter for about 20 minutes.
+- Set a mesh strainer over, a bowl and strain the pecans from the butter, then chill the butter for about 20 minutes.

-- Cream the chilled butter and brown sugar until light and fluffy, about 3 minutes.
-Add the syrup and mix until incorporated.
+- Cream the chilled butter and brown sugar until light and fluffy, for about 3 minutes.
+Add the golden syrup and mix until incorporated.

 - Beat in the eggs and vanilla until combined

-- Add the dry ingredients and pecans; mix until just combined.
+- Add the dry ingredients and pecans and mix until just combined.

 - Combine the glaze ingredients and drizzle over the blondies when cooled.

 - Store the cooled blondies in an airtight container for 3 days.
 You can also store the blondies in the container for longer in the refrigerator.